 Before considering the model data, we first present the ERA5 reanalysis climatologies in Fig. 2.
-We do not expect that Flex-UM will replicate all of the structure seen in ERA5, however, ERA5 climatologies provide a reference point so that we can assess the realism of the idealised models in this paper.
-The general structure of the zonal-mean climatologies for temperature,
+We do not expect that Flex-UM will replicate all of the structure seen in ERA5; however, ERA5 climatologies provide a reference point so that we can assess the realism of the idealised models in this paper.
+The general structure of the zonal-mean climatologies for temperature, relative humidity, zonal wind, mass stream function and global precipitation is relatively well known.
+The warm and moist tropical tropospheric air ascends near the Equator and descends in the drier subtropics

 Figure 2.
-ERA5 reanalysis climatologies for: (a) zonal-mean temperature (T in K), (b) zonal-mean relative humidity (RH as a %), (c) zonal-mean zonal wind $(u \text{ in } ms^{-1})$, (d) meridional mass stream function $(\Psi \text{ in } \times 10^{10} kgs^{-1})$, (e) atmospheric energy budget (see Equ.
-1 in Wm^{-2}), and (f) precipitation $(P \text{ in } mmday^{-1})$.
-Grey filled contouring in the SH in subplots (a-d) is data masked where the surface pressure is less than the plotted contour level.
-The grey line contour in subplot (c) is the zero wind contour.
-The legend plotted in subplot (e) are the area weighted global averages.
+ERA5 reanalysis climatologies for (a) zonal-mean temperature (T in K), (b) zonal-mean relative humidity (RH as a %), (c) zonal-mean zonal wind (u in m s-1), (d) meridional mass stream function (ψ in $\times 10^{10}$ kg s-1), (e) atmospheric energy budget (see Eq.
+1 in W m-2) and (f) precipitation (P in mm d-1).
+Grey-filled contouring in the SH in subplots in panels (a-d) indicates data masked where the surface pressure is lower than the plotted contour level.
+The grey line contour in the subplot in panel (c) is the zero wind contour.
+The legend plotted in the subplot in panel (e) indicates the area-weighted global averages.

-relative humidity, zonal wind, mass stream function and global precipitation are relatively well known.
-The warm and moist tropical tropospheric air ascends near the equator and descends in the drier subtropics within the Hadley circulation.
-The subtropical jet in the upper troposphere and the barotropic eddy driven jet throughout the troposphere can be seen in the zonal-mean zonal wind plots.
-Poleward of the subtropics, are the Ferrel and Polar cells in each hemisphere.
-The global precipitation distribution is dominated by tropical rainfall within the Intertropical convergence zone (ITCZ) near the equator and the South Pacific convergence zone (SPCZ) in the equatorial SH Pacific Ocean region.
+within the Hadley circulation.
+The subtropical jet in the upper troposphere and the barotropic eddy-driven jet throughout the troposphere can be seen in the zonal-mean zonal wind plots.
+Poleward of the subtropics are the Ferrel and polar cells in each hemisphere.
+The global precipitation distribution is dominated by tropical rainfall within the ITCZ near the Equator and the South Pacific Convergence Zone (SPCZ) in the equatorial SH Pacific Ocean region.

-Perhaps less well known is the atmospheric energy budget shown in Fig. 2(e), the area weighted global means are shown in the legend.
-The radiation lost to space (LWC in blue) peaks in the SH and the radiation gains from solar absorption (SWA in orange) peak in the NH near the equator.
+Perhaps less well known is the atmospheric energy budget shown in Fig. 2e; the area-weighted global means are shown in the legend.
+The radiation lost to space (LWC in blue) peaks in the SH and the radiation gains from solar absorption (SWA in orange) peak in the NH near the Equator.
 Both the LWC and SWA reduce to zero at the poles.
 The latent heat generated from precipitation (LH in red) shows two peaks for the ITCZ and SPCZ.
 The sensible heat released from the surface (SH in green) is small at all latitudes.
-The residual atmospheric energy budget (i.e. the net in Equ.
-1) is small but non-zero (-3.6 Wm^2) and the shape of the residual zonal-mean mirrors the LH from precipitation.
+The residual atmospheric energy budget (i.e. the net in Eq.
+1) is small but nonzero $(-3.6~{\rm W}~{\rm m}^{-2})$ and the shape of the residual zonal-mean mirrors the LH from precipitation.

-In the following sections we directly compare Flex-UM with both Isca and GA7.0, and will make more general comparisons to ERA5.
-All of the model simulations in this study are aquaplanets, that do not attempt to model the full complexity of the atmosphere, and so direct differences with ERA5 will not be presented.
-Rather we will make general comparisons to ERA5 to highlight the realism of the model simulations.
+In the following sections, we directly compare Flex-UM with both Isca and GA7.0, and will make more general comparisons to ERA5.
+All of the model simulations in this study are aqua-planets that do not attempt to model the full complexity of the atmosphere, and so direct differences with ERA5 will not be presented.
+Rather, we will make general comparisons to ERA5 to highlight the realism of the model simulations.

-4.1 Slab ocean aquaplanet: Flex-UM vs Isca
+4.1 Slab-ocean aqua-planet: Flex-UM vs. Isca